gpadolina/DeepLearning-notes/DeepLearning/Deep learning for Computer Vision.md

 The process is simple: you'll build a loss function that maximizes the value of a given filter in a given convolution layer, and then you'll use stochastic gradient descent to adjust the values of the input image so as to maximize this activation value.

+To implement gradient descent, you'll need the gradient of this loss with respect to the model's input.
+To do this, you'll use the *gradients* function packaged with the
+*backend* module of Keras.

+A non-obvious trick is to use to help the gradient-descent process go smoothly is to normalize the gradient tensor by dividing it by its L2 norm (the square root of the average of the square of the values in the tensor).